Associated Press: History

 In 1945, the Supreme Court of the United States held in Associated Press v.
 United States that the AP had been violating the Sherman Antitrust Act by prohibiting member newspapers from selling or providing news to nonmember organizations as well as making it very difficult for nonmember newspapers to join the AP.
-The decision facilitated the growth of its main rival United Press International, headed by Hugh Baillie from 1935 to 1955.

 The AP entered the broadcast field in 1941 when it began distributing news to radio stations; it created its own radio network in 1974.
 In 1994, it established APTV, a global video newsgathering agency.
-APTV merged with WorldWide Television News in 1998 to form APTN, which provides video to international broadcasters and websites.
+APTV merged with Worldwide Television News in 1998 to form APTN, which provides video to international broadcasters and websites.
 In 2004, the AP moved its headquarters from its long time home at 50 Rockefeller Plaza to 450 West 33rd Street in Manhattan.
 In 2019, AP had more than 240 bureaus globally.
-Its mission—"to gather with economy and efficiency an accurate and impartial report of the news"—has not changed since its founding, but digital technology has made the distribution of the AP news report an interactive endeavor between the AP and its 1,400 U.S. newspaper members as well as broadcasters, international subscribers, and online customers.
+Its mission has not changed since its founding, but digital technology has made the distribution of the AP news report an interactive endeavor between the AP and its hundreds of U.S. newspaper members, as well as broadcasters, international subscribers, and online customers.

-The AP began diversifying its news gathering capabilities and by 2007 the AP was generating only about 30% of its revenue from United States newspapers.
+The AP began diversifying its news gathering capabilities.
+By 2007 the AP was generating only about 30% of its revenue from United States newspapers, and by 2024, this had declined to 10%.
 37% came from the global broadcast customers, 15% from online ventures and 18% came from international newspapers and from photography.

+In March 2024, Gannett, the largest U.S. newspaper publisher as measured by total daily circulation, announced that effective March 25, 2024, it would no longer use content from the AP.
+A spokesperson for AP said that they were "shocked and disappointed" by this development.
+Newspaper chain McClatchy announced that it would also stop using some AP services.
+Gannett and McClatchy will both continue to use AP's election results data.